csgo-league/csgo-league-web/README.md

 ```
 5. `sudo a2ensite csgo-league-web.conf`

-Finally make sure to `chown www-data:www-data app` in the `/csgo-league-web` directory.
+Finally make sure to `chown -R www-data:www-data app` in the `/csgo-league-web` directory.

 You should be all set!